nextapps-de/flexsearch/doc/export-import.md

 That's it.

-> You'll need to use the same configuration as you used before the export.
-Any changes on the configuration needs to be re-indexed.

 ### 2. Create just a function body as string

 Alternatively you can use lazy function declaration by passing `false` to the serialize function: